 Tuners are hardware that take the Over-the-Air TV signals coming in from your antenna and turns them into video.

-Like all OTA DVRs, Tablo divides the signal from your antenna between either two or four tuners depending on the model.
+Like all OTA DVRs, Tablo divides the signal from your antenna between either 2-tuner or 4-tuner OTA DVR depending on the model.
 The additional tuners allow your Tablo DVR to decode video from more than one OTA TV channel at the same time, unlike your television which only includes a single tuner.

 (Check out our product comparison chart.)